Leonard W. Murray: VE Day and early retirement

-However, Murray was never assigned another command.
+Murray was never assigned another command.
 He received a letter on 6 September 1945 informing him that "the recent developments which have taken place in relation to the state of the war have materially changed the situation of the Armed Forces.
 As a result, there is no suitable appointment in which, having regard to your rank, you can be employed."
 Murray later said that, rather than fight the decision, "I thought it best to withdraw quietly.
 For the good of the service, I went into voluntary exile."
 Murray left Canada for the United Kingdom in September 1945, and officially retired from the Navy on 14 March 1946.